SCLorentz/Rust-Website/README.md

 if this dosen't work, use `chmod +x build.sh`

-`/home/sclorentz/Downloads/upx-4.2.4-amd64_linux/upx --best --lzma target/debug/rok-page` --> compact the compiled file
+`upx --best --lzma target/debug/awesome` --> compact the compiled file

 ## Input do terminal